MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/read-receipt-shows-incorrect-information.md

 >
 > was read on Monday, February 13, 2023 3:53:42 PM (UTC+00:00) Monrovia, Reykjavik.

-The issue occurs for email that you send in Outlook for Windows or Outlook for Mac.
+The issue occurs for email that you send in Outlook for Windows, Outlook for Mac, or Outlook on the web.

 ## Cause